sandrakottos/tiktok-gaming/QUICKSTART.md

 **Games not responsive?**
 - Each game needs its own mobile optimization
 - Check if game has proper viewport meta tags

+**Analytics not working?**
+- Wait 5-30 minutes for GA4 data to appear
+- Check browser console for `[Analytics]` logs
+- Verify GA4 and Clarity IDs are correct in `index.html`
+- Try in incognito mode (no ad blockers)
+- Check Network tab for requests to analytics services

 ## Need Help?